domschl/WinSteamOnMac/README.md

 ### Update notes

-**Notes:** This section is only for updates later, once the complete installation was finished.
+**Note:** This section is only for updates later, once the complete installation was finished.
 For initial installation, continue with **Continue installation**.

+**Note:** Update doesn't seem to be a straight foreward process.
+You might need to completely start over, if things go wrong.

 If you want to update your x86 homebrew at a later point: